 We hope you love the products we recommend.
 Just so you know, OnTrack Fishing may earn an affiliate commission from the links on this page, at no extra cost to you.

 As much as I would like to identify the best bank fishing rod holders, there is no one product that stands above the rest.
 Which bank fishing rod holder is best?
 It depends…

-There are a number of considerations to consider that will determine the best bank fishing rod holder for you.
+There are a number of considerations to consider that will determine the right bank fishing rod holder for you.

-There are certainly plenty of rod holders that stick up their spikes for consideration.
+There are certainly plenty of rod holders that are worth considering.
 There are others, however, that for one reason or another should be avoided.

-Some are so ordinary that you may as well throw your expensive rod and reel in the river because that’s where they will end up anyway.
+Some are so bad that you may as well throw your expensive rod and reel in the river because that’s where they will end up anyway.